Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/README.md

 Effective data governance provides clarity around who is accountable for data, decision-making, and data use.
 Through defined policies, standards, and controls, governance aligns people, processes, and technology to maximise the value of data while ensuring its responsible, lawful, and value-driven use.

 ### Vision
-To establish a transparent, secure, and accurate smart metering data ecosystem that protecting individuals rights.
+To establish a transparent, secure, and accurate smart metering data ecosystem that protects individuals' rights.

 ### Mission
 To design and implement a practical smart metering data governance framework that defines policies, standards, roles, responsibilities, and processes across the data lifecycle.
 The framework will prioritise data quality, privacy, security, storage, and proportionality by design, enabling responsible data use at a national scale.